 ART 232 - Renaissance to Modern Art (4)

 Focusing on European painting, sculpture, architecture, and the minor arts of the past 500 years, the basic aims of ART 231 are developed further.
-Lecture.
+This is a Writing in the Discipline (WID) course.

 General Education Category: Arts - Visual and Performing.